couchbaselabs/Couchbase-by-Example/05-android-recycler-view-animations/05-android-recycler-view-animations.md

 **NOTE**: Don’t forget to replace the hostname accordingly.

-Run the application and you should see the changes in LogCat:
+Run the application and you should see the replication changes in LogCat:

 ![][image-6]